1. 3DS Blog

 • Protecting the environment from waste impacts: A circular economy protects our environment from further damage caused by excess waste, which contributes directly to global warming and climate change.

 • Stimulating innovation: A circular economy encourages innovative new ways for companies to manufacture products, packaging and modes of transport.
-The result will hopefully mean we have more products that are fully recyclable, more durable, higher quality, better performing and will generally last the consumer longer.
+The result will hopefully mean we have more items that are fully recyclable, more durable, higher quality, better performing and will generally last the consumer longer.

 How can Dassault Systèmes provide support for businesses transitioning to circular business models?

-For businesses to successfully implement a circular economy approach, they must have full visibility of their entire value chain.
-And that essentially means they need to break down siloes across their organization and connect the dots between their data.
-The 3DEXPERIENCE platform makes this possible by bringing all operations within a centralized environment.
+This concept is brought to life on the 3DEXPERIENCE platform by centralizing all operations in a single environment.
 The result: company leaders have the information they need to make better decisions, both for their business and the planet.

 Businesses can begin the transition to the circular economy by taking advantage of the latest digital capabilities to:

-• Make intelligent predictions: By incorporating predictive analytics, companies can use the 3DEXPERIENCE platform to continuously improve product quality, optimize their processes and detect issues such as product defects early on in the process.
+• Make intelligent predictions: By incorporating predictive analytics, companies can use the 3DEXPERIENCE platform to continuously improve product quality, optimize processes and detect issues such as product defects early on in the process.

 Stay up to date